 Preservation of Belmont’s Historic Wellington Station

 Located on town-owned parkland at 2 Common Street (adjacent to the First Church in Belmont), the historic Wellington Station is a highly visible local landmark close to Belmont Center.
 This structure is the focal point of the banner at the top of each page of our website.
-It is also prominently displayed in the middle of the collage of Belmont landmarks at the top of the Belmont town website.
 The Belmont Historical Society has owned and maintained this 174-year-old building for the past 40 years.
 In 2015 the Society applied for and received a Community Preservation Act (CPA) grant to cover the cost of replacing the wooden roof of the station.
 In the Fall of 2016 the Society’s Board authorized funds to cover the cost of repairing the wooden porch and painted trim of the station.
+The major restoration work, including the replacement of the wooden roof shingles, was completed in October 2017.

 The Wellington Station was built in 1840 near its present location by Samuel O. Mead for use as a private school until 1851, when it was rented to the Fitchburg Railroad to replace the first train station that burned that year.
 In 1852 the building was sold to the railroad and moved to the present site of the Municipal Light Building where it served as a train station until being replaced by a larger structure in 1879.
 The station was moved to the Underwood Estate where it served as a summer house and artist’s studio until 1974 when it was given to the Belmont Historical Society and then moved to its present site in 1980.